 Your domain name needs to be something simple and representative, so that prospective clients can see it and remember it easily.

 Next up is what you’ll use to build your software.
-Website builders today are advanced and easy to use.
-They are also, in many cases, free.
+It's very easy to build a website today.
 All you’ll need is a bit of a flair for design and you can just use building blocks to put your site together.

-WordPress also has a benefit of being originally intended as a Content Management System (CMS), which allows you to use content for grow site traffic.
+WordPress also has the benefit of being originally intended as a Content Management System (CMS), which allows you to use content for grow site traffic.

 Ok perhaps I could have chosen a better word, but as an agent I’m sure you know that first impressions count.
 If you can’t show a property in all its stunning glory in a beautiful manner on your site, well, you aren’t going to get very far.